MATH 1101 - Fundamentals of College Mathematics

 MATH 1130 - Pre-Calculus I

 This course covers mathematical topics that prepare students for higher-level mathematics courses.
-Topics include: functions and their properties, polynomial and rational functions and their graphs, transformation method of graphing functions, exponential and logarithmic functions and equations, right-triangle trigonometry, an introduction to trigonometric functions and their graphs, solving systems of inequalities, and solving systems of equations.
+Topics include: functions and their properties, polynomial and rational functions and their graphs, transformation method of graphing functions, exponential and logarithmic functions and equations, right-triangle trigonometry, an introduction to trigonometric functions and their graphs, solving systems of inequalities, solving systems of equations.
 Optional topics: matrices, determinants and Cramer’s rule, linear programming, fundamental counting principle, permutations and combinations, and an introduction to probability.
+Credit may not be earned for MATH 1130 if credit has been granted for MATH 1150 or higher.

 Credit: 3